 Let's grasp the main terms and set up the connections that naturally reflect the way your team works.

-Let's go to "Configure app" and start with Types (kinds of data).
-You will have 4 connected Types by default: Release, Story, Bug, and Sprint.
+Let's go to "Configure Space" and start with Databases.
+You will have 4 connected Databases by default: Release, Story, Bug, and Sprint.

-Add as many Fields as you want for every Type.
-For example, on the Story Type, you already have Fields like "Name", "Description", "Priority", and more.
+Add as many Fields as you want for every Database.
+For example, on the Story Database, you already have Fields like "Name", "Description", "Priority", and more.
 If needed, add any other Field you want to use to describe your Stories.

 From the start, you have several pre-made views, from Dev Wiki, Backlog and Sprints to Sprint Velocity and Release planning.